ozpoo/portfolio-netlify/src/pages/about/index.md

 ### My Process

+Stuff.
 Coffee is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
 The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.

 #### Design Thinking